Dr Elina (Linnie) Telford

 Therapy sessions ~ 50 minutes ~ £100

-Concessions may be considered on individual need and capacity to do so.
+Concessions may be considered on individual needs and capacity to do so.

 Payments can be made by cash, Paypal or electronic bank balance transfer (BACS).
 Fees for each session are payable in advance.